santiaojun/interesting-echo/README.md

 🔗 Live Verification
 The service was verified by sending GET requests to the ALB DNS endpoint.

+Success Response:
+you say: hello! my name is santiaojun~
-Success Response: hello! my name is santiaojun~
+It says: hello! my name is santiaojun~